rdancer/rdancer-runpod-worker/README.md

   - `cp -r "$COMFYUI_VENV" /workspace/ComfyUI/venv`
 5. Edit the pod and change Environmental Variables
   - delete PROVISIONING_SCRIPT
+  - add new variables:
+    - WORKSPACE = /workspace
-  - add new variable: COMFYUI_VENV = /workspace/ComfyUI/venv
+    - COMFYUI_VENV = /workspace/ComfyUI/venv *[isn't this set automatically by setting WORKSPACE?]*
   - change WEB_USER and WEB_PASSWORD to something secure
   - it is strongly recommended that at this point, you create a copy of the template with these modified settings
   - when you save the settings, the pod will restart